 As asphalt ages, it loses flexibility.
 This loss of flexibility adds a level of vulnerability to the pavement, especially under extreme weather conditions.
 When exposed to the elements, outdoor tennis courts will expand and contract in congruence with the outside air temperature, causing the inevitable occurrence of cracks along the surface.

 When repairing asphalt tennis court surfaces, a substance called Acrylic Resurfacer is used for preparing new surfaces and color coating.
-This substance is made of 100% acrylic latex binder.
+This substance is made of a 100% acrylic latex binder.

 When introduced to silica sand, it can then be used to remedy a cracked and damaged tennis court surface.
 The quality of the resurfacer mix relies heavily on the type of sand that is used.

 The sand used in the Acrylic resurfacer mix must not contain clay or salt materials.
 It is also important to not over dilute the material.
 An effective mix will make sure not to dilute past two-fifths of the Acrylic resurfacer with water.
 Over-dilution leads to visible streaking, failure for the adhesion to take hold, and low durability of the coating.

 Steps Taken Before Applying Resurfacer to the Tennis Court

-- Before acrylic resurfacer can be applied, the tennis court must be free of all dirt, residue, debris, or oily material.
+- Before an acrylic resurfacer can be applied, the tennis court must be free of all dirt, residue, debris, or oily material.
 This is to ensure that the adhesive properly covers the court without any interference.